 The Genetics course focuses on "cutting edge" laboratory investigations, the application of computers to problem based learning, dialogue and debate on the role of genetics and society, and the relationship between genetic models and human genetic diseases and disorders.
 The Honors Genetics students will be working on advanced laboratories with the genetic material of DNA and proteins.
-The laboratory investigations will be supported by grants through Howard Hughes Medical Institute and Princeton University.
-These grants will supply the students of Pemberton with materials and equipment that facilitate experiments that parallel collegiate curriculum.
 Throughout the year the emphasis is on "hands on" experiences that challenge the student's scientific insight.
 Students will also be encouraged to examine the ethical issues that are generated by scientific research in genetics as they prepare for their role as an adult in today's rapidly changing society.
-College Accelerated Program (CAP) credit is available.
+College Accelerated Program (CAP) credit is available through Rowan College at Burlington County (RCBC).